-In 2020, three employees, including the CEO, participated in the main owner Reworld Media's share program.
-The conditions of the program are that the employees are allotted some shares if they are still employed in September 2021, and some shares if they are still employed in September 2022.
+In 2021, three employees, including the CEO, participated in the main owner Reworld Media's share program.
+The conditions of the program are that the employees are allotted some shares if they are still employed in September 2021 (which was the case), and some shares if they are still employed in September 2022.
 For more information, see Note K6.
 According to the Code, share-based compensation programs must have a term of at least three years, and Tradedoubler deviates, in this instance, from the Code as the same rules are not applicable to the main owner Reworld Media that is based in France.
-In other respects, Tradedoubler has applied the Code without deviations during 2020.
+In other respects, Tradedoubler has applied the Code without deviations during 2021.

-Tradedoubler's articles of association and other information regarding corporate governance in the company is available on Tradedoubler's website: www.tradedoubler.com/en/investors/corporate-governance/
+Tradedoubler's articles of association and other information regarding corporate governance in the company is available on Tradedoubler's website: www.tradedoubler.com/en/investors/corporate-governance/ website of their entitlement to have an item addressed at the AGM.
+Shareholders who are registered in the share register on the record day, (five weekdays prior to the date of the AGM) and who have provided notification of their intention to attend in accordance with what is stated in the convening notice, are entitled to participate in the AGM, either in person or by proxy.